 February 10th, 2017 AI Insight

 The common misconception about the Cloud is that it’s not a safe data storage solution.
 At Automated Intelligence, we know that the reality couldn’t be more different.
 In our experience, Cloud investment (from Microsoft and other providers) is extensive.
-This means the security around Cloud platforms like Microsoft Office 365 and Azure now eclipses most legacy or on premise approaches.
+Security around Cloud platforms like Microsoft Office 365 and Azure now eclipses most legacy or on-premise approaches.

 The Government Digital Service (GDS) has now endorsed this opinion.
 They recently published guidance, for UK Public sector organisations, that states it is “possible for public sector organisations to safely put highly personal and sensitive data into the public cloud.”

-This means Public Sector organisations have official backing from the UK Government to begin building Cloud-based information strategies which will come as a huge relief to many authorities who have felt resistance to adopting Cloud technology before now.
+This means Public Sector organisations have official backing from the UK Government to begin building Cloud-based information strategies.
+This will come as a huge relief to many authorities who have felt resistance to adopting Cloud technology before now.